 Walking on the ocean

 Among the most interesting aspects of the Halobates is how they manage to walk or skate across the surface of the ocean.
 The secret is the tiny water-repellent hairs on their legs and feet that allow them to “tiptoe” across the surface of the water.
 These hairs also help to spread the insects’ weight over a larger surface area, preventing them from sinking.
 The surface tension of the air-sea interface allows them to stand or move on the water at a speed as fast as one meter per second.
 As long as the surface tension is maintained, sea skaters are able to move normally.
 If the surface tension is lowered by pollutants or detergents, they flop on the surface and eventually sink.

 Tiny hook-shaped hairs, about 1.5 microns long, also cover the sea skaters’ bodies.
 These trap a layer of air surrounding the insect, making them buoyant.
 Thus, they are basically enclosed in an air bubble; if they are pushed under the water, they quickly pop up again.
 If sea skaters are caught in rough seas and trapped beneath the surface for short periods, this jacket of air provides them with enough oxygen to survive.

-No other animal on Earth lives in such a vast two-dimensisional habitat.
-They are the only marine invertebrates constrained to traveling, feeding and reproducing only at the surface of the ocean.
-Among the dificulties of living in such a vast world is how the Halobates find each other to breed and lay eggs.
+No other animal on Earth lives in such a vast two-dimensional habitat.
+They are the only marine invertebrates constrained to travelling, feeding and reproducing only at the surface of the ocean.
+Among the difficulties of living in such a vast world is how the Halobates find each other to breed and lay eggs.

 Just one genus living on the oceans